Rehearsing at home

 There is no sight-reading test, though we do expect you to have some music-reading ability.
 We’ll talk to you about that in context of your previous musical experiences, including any choirs or ensembles you may have participated in.
 Anything relevant will be useful, whether from school, singing in a choir at church or playing an instrument – whatever you’ve been up to musically we will be keen to hear about it!
 We’ll also give you some simple aural tests to see how you pick things up by ear.

 We understand that you may feel nervous about the audition, but remember that we are actively seeking new members, so are not wanting to catch people out or fail them.
 An audition is the normal way for a Music Director to assess your voice and to see if our Chorus is right for you.
 We try to make the audition fairly short and as relaxed as possible.
-At the end of the day, enthusiasm, a commitment to attend all or most of our rehearsals and to work on the music at home are far more important than any sight-reading ability you may be fortunate to have – so don’t worry if you don’t have this skill!
+At the end of the day, enthusiasm, a commitment to attend all or most of our rehearsals and to work on the music at home are as important as any sight-reading ability you may be fortunate to have – and we don’t test your sight-singing, as we know it can be a daunting hurdle even for those with great skill in that area.

 Rehearsals